john-azzaro/BrewskiFecthApp/README.md

 ## What technologies does BrewAdu use?

-BrewAdu uses HTML, CSS, JavaScript, jQuery, API, AJAX
+Brewski Fetch uses HTML, CSS, JavaScript, jQuery, API, AJAX.